digiltd/oh-rtd-test/Astro-binding.md

 * If the maps for translation are not working, there might be a file encoding problem.
 Download the german example maps and edit the entries.

-### Changelog
-**07.08.2014**
-* Added moon azimuth/elevation and zodiac.
-* Small optimizations.

-**05.08.2014**
-* More accurate julian date to calendar conversion.
-* If there is no moon rise/set today, show the tomorrow.

-**04.08.2014**
-* AstroConfig logs more timezone and dst infos.
-* Fixed daylight saving offset for moon rise/set.

-**02.08.2014**
-* Added moon calculation.
-* Added sun and moon eclipses.

-**26.07.2014**
-* Added zodiac calculation.
-* Added season calculation.

-**23.07.2014**
-* initial 1.6.0 release

 ### Download
 [German maps download] (https://drive.google.com/file/d/0Bw7zjCgsXYnHZXNNeU5XY2FTMGc/edit?usp=sharing)

-You can always download the latest version of the binding from the [daily builds at cloudbees](https://openhab.ci.cloudbees.com/job/openHAB/)

-These builds are working with openHab 1.5.x too.